Wisegirlie/Theatre-App/README.md

 It features shows, performances, events, festivals, venues, and ticket purchasing options, among other features.

 ## Features
-- Includes a portal for the regular customer and a different portal for the site manager.
+- Navigate all existing events
+- See event details
+- Ticket purchase simulation
+- View user profile and orders
-- User Authentication with email and password.
+- User Login and Authentication
+- Portal for regular customers
+- Portal for site managers
-- Full create, read, update, and delete (CRUD) functionality for site managers
+- Full create, read, update, and delete functionality for site managers
 - Site managers can only be assigned by managers.
-- Easy-to-use interface
+- Friendly and Easy-to-use interface
 ...
-More features to be implemented in future updates.
+More features to be implemented.

 ## Languages, Databases, APIs and Frameworks used:
 * React